kalviumcommunity/Squad_66_MailMind/README.md

 The system is modular: frontend deployable on Vercel, backend on any Node-compatible host, and AI layer can be scaled horizontally.

+Zero-shot prompting → Asking an AI to perform a task without giving any examples, only instructions.

+Summarization Prompt:
+“Summarize this email in two sentences.
+Email: Hi, your package has shipped.
+Expected delivery: Sept 1.
+Tracking ID: 12345.”
+Output: “Package shipped.
+Delivery expected Sept 1.”

+Triage Prompt:
+“Label this email as urgent, personal, or newsletter.
+Email: Meeting moved to tomorrow 10 AM — please confirm ASAP.”
+Output: Urgent

+Reply Draft Prompt:
+“Write a polite reply confirming Friday’s meeting.
+Email: Hi, can we meet Friday at 3 PM to discuss the project?”
+Output: “Hi, Friday 3 PM works perfectly.
+Looking forward to it.”